Myth number 1: Sunscreen is all I need

 According to medical experts, tanning is skin cells in trauma and UV damaged.
 Skin cells produce melanin to protect themselves.
 The frightening thing is that one damaged skin cell can start a deadly melanoma growing.

-Tanning can also lead to structural damage to the skin and cause burning and scaring in the short term and premature skin ageing, wrinkles and loose skin.
+Tanning can also lead to structural damage to the skin and cause burning and scarring in the short term and premature skin ageing, wrinkles and loose skin.